 You see, what began as a simple knight clad in period armor quickly escalated.
 I felt confined by the setting as I began to jot down design notes.
 After all, how much could be done in a medieval village?
 What about that setting was entertaining for the players?
 Admittedly, it was not enough.
 It was trite.

 Eventually, my knight transformed.
 He blossomed into a dual-wielding alien menace capable of ripping open the fabric of space and time to get the jump on enemies in a fully-realized side-scroller.
 Now we’re talking!

 Sure, a knight can be fun to the right crowd.
 But it can also be quite stale.

-My point is, as a game developer, it is your job to know the game and its direction inside and out.
+My point is, as a game director, it is your job to know the game and its direction inside and out.
 I didn’t know a thing when I sat down.
 I was blinded by the prospects of immediate success.
 After a while, my creative juices began to flow, and the notebook filled with game mechanics, settings, characters, tidbits of dialogue, and so much more.
 I had a game in my hands!

 I found myself stumbling at one point.
 A game must have a fleshed-out tone.
 Is it silly?
 Is it serious?
 Both have their own scene, their own dedicated player bases.
 A game about a knight?
 Such a title could easily fall into the ‘serious’ category.
 But a fast-moving alien?
 Well, your options are a little more open-ended.